Telsey Advisory Group Maintains FIGS (FIGS) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 365 funds or institutions reporting positions in FIGS. This is an decrease of 3 owner(s) or 0.82% in the last quarter.
-Average portfolio weight of all funds dedicated to FIGS is 0.11%, an increase of 6.42%.
-Total shares owned by institutions decreased in the last three months by 2.68% to 181,827K shares.
+There are 368 funds or institutions reporting positions in FIGS. This is an increase of 2 owner(s) or 0.55% in the last quarter.
+Average portfolio weight of all funds dedicated to FIGS is 0.11%, an increase of 4.17%.
+Total shares owned by institutions decreased in the last three months by 1.91% to 182,495K shares.
 The put/call ratio of FIGS is 0.07, indicating a bullish outlook.

 What are Other Shareholders Doing?